 So what’s wrong with memory plugins?

-The fundamental problem with memory plugins isn’t stale data or token costs (though those are real problems too).
+The fundamental problem with memory plugins isn’t stale data or bloating token cost (though those are real problems).
 It’s that they treat the agent’s context window like a filing cabinet.
-When a new session starts, they dump a stack of past observations into the prompt and hope the agent pays attention.
+When a new session starts, they dump a stack of past context into the prompt that might not be up to date anymore.

-I’ve watched this happen first hand: Claude-Mem would inject a perfectly accurate summary of what went wrong last session.
+It’s that genre of issue that means I’ve always found memory a bit unreliable for the habitual errors – syntax when running a .py script – that sort of thing.
+You’d have to instruct to update or read something from memory.
 Claude would read it, acknowledge it, and then do the exact same thing again three tool calls later.
 Not because the memory was bad.
 Because the agent doesn’t feel that information the way it feels, say, a syntax error in its face.

 There’s a term for this in the research literature – the “Passive Librarian Problem”.
 The memory system waits for the agent to choose to search, pulls a bunch of text, and dumps it into the context.
 But the agent has to know what it forgot in order to ask for it.
 Which is, obviously, a bit of a paradox.